Towards Generalising Neural Implicit Representations: Experiments

 \subsubsection{ShapeNetPart}

-For our semantic segmentation experiments, we make use of the dataset from \citet{yi2016scalable}, which we refer to as ShapeNetPart.
+For our semantic segmentation experiments, we make use of the dataset from \cite{yi2016scalable}, which we refer to as ShapeNetPart.
 Again the occupancy samples were generated using the code from \cite{mescheder2019occupancy}.
-Semantic labels were assigned to the occupancy samples using a simple nearest neighbour assignment from the ground truth semantic labels in\cite{yi2016scalable}.
+Semantic labels were assigned to the occupancy samples using the procedure outlined in Sec.~\ref{sec:method:seg} from the ground truth semantic labels in\cite{yi2016scalable}.
 The dataset consists of 12,121 training, 1,854 validation, and 2,858 testing meshes following the corresponding splits from ShapeNetCore.
 Our experiments with this dataset are outlined in Sec.~\ref{sec:res:part}.